alivia-23/inventory-management/README.md

   - Trying to add an item with an empty name will return an error from the service
     - The page shouldn't allow this to be tried, but the service can still be called that way
 - Pressing "Update" will call `/items/:itemid` to update the quantity - the new item object should be returned like when the item is added
-  - You can still re-render the whole list afterward, but not you only got the updated info for a single item
+  - Can still re-render the whole list afterward
-  - You can use a `data-item-id` HTML attribute to associate the item id with the individual row
+  - Used a `data-item-id` HTML attribute to associate the item id with the individual row
-  - You should NOT have an event listener on every row/button.
-Use event bubbling/propagation.
+  - Did NOT have an event listener on every row/button.
+Used event bubbling/propagation.
-  - This assignment does not resolve collisions between many users.
-That is fine for this assignment.
+  - This work does not resolve collisions between many users.
     - Example: The page shows there are 3 cats.
 Another user changes that to 2 cats on the page they see, but this page still shows 3.
 If you then update with a value of "4", Cats would update to "4", not to "3".
   - Trying to modify an item that was deleted by another page should remove the item from this page and show an error message
 - Pressing "X" on an item will call `/items/:itemid`